 - izi.TRAVEL offers another API that may come in handy.
 It enriches the app with city guides and stories along the routes.

-- As always, we advise you to use Stripe SDK for handling in-app payments.
+- As always, we recommend you to use Braintree or Stripe for handling in-app payments.

 - Google Maps API is the easiest way to integrate a map into your app.

-However, you still have to apply for services of a hotel booking app development company since you will need developers and designers to do all the work.
-How much can it cost you?
-Our developers have made an estimate for you, so read on!
+However, you are still likely to need a reliable Tech Partner — a hotel booking app development company — to go through the development process.
+How much can such services cost?
+Our developers have made an estimate for you, check it out!

-Don’t forget that all of the above is only a rough estimate of the mobile app without the BackEnd part.
-If you have an idea for a hotel booking startup feel free to share it with us and we will provide you with more detailed and accurate estimate!
+Don’t forget that all of the above is only a rough estimate of the mobile apps without the BackEnd part.
+If you have an idea for a hotel booking Startup feel free to share it with us and we will provide you with a more detailed and accurate estimate!

 We’ve learned enough theory so now we can move to practice.
 Let’s take a look at two successful hotel reservation apps and find out how they have implemented some of the mentioned above features.